| | Traffic following me did though, and immediately made it obvious with horns,

 the Autostrada.
 And a few kilometres into it, yup, SS44 markers start

-Weather is still drizzling, so roads
+appearing every km or so. | | Weather is still drizzling, so roads

 are a bit damp and slippery and I think about changing my route but decide